burritojustice/tangram-play-to-nextzen/README.md

 # tangram-play-to-nextzen

-This Python 3 script downloads your Tangram Play files and updates mapzen.com URLs to nextzen.org.
+This Python 3 script downloads scene files from your [Tangram Play](https://mapzen.com/tangram/play/) account and updates their soon-to-expire mapzen.com tile and style URLs to nextzen.org.

 # get your metadata

-- log into Tangram Play (hurry! like, today, Feb 1)
+- log into Tangram Play (hurry! like, today)
 - Do you know your developer ID?
 (It's a number.)
 If not, open https://mapzen.com/api/developer.json after you log in.
-- Download https://mapzen.com/api/scenes/YOUR_DEVELOPER_ID (that's your blob of json that points to all your YAML scene files).
+- Download https://mapzen.com/api/scenes/[YOUR_USER_ID] (that's your blob of json that points to all your YAML scene files).
 You should have a file that looks like `22.json` on your desktop.

 # install dependencies